-Funded through a grant from the LEGO Foundation, and headed by University of Ottawa researchers, the CPSN is a newly-established network of publicly-funded schools from across Canada that leverage learning through play in grades 4 to 8 to improve engagement and well-being for students traditionally marginalised by systems of schooling.
+Funded through a grant from the LEGO Foundation, and headed by University of Ottawa researchers, the CPSN is a newly-established network of publicly-funded schools from across Canada that leverage learning through play to improve engagement and well-being for traditionally marginalised students in grades 4 to 8.

 Why learning through play?